bdd/.emacs.d/README.md

 ## Installation ##

-Most of the external packages are coming from ELPA and compatible repositories.
-A few packages, especially the most critical one `use-package` is sourced as a git submodule.
-Before launching Emacs, you need to initialize Git submodules.
+Almost all packages are sourced from [MELPA](http://melpa.milkbox.net/) repository.
+The only exception is `use-package`, a macro to ensure presence of packages and isolate their configuration.
+It is sourced as a Git submodule and the submodule system needs to be initialized before launching Emacs.

     git submodule update --init --recursive

-External packages from ELPA repositories will be downloaded and installed at first launch.
+Packages from MELPA will be downloaded and installed at first launch.

 ## Staying up-to-date ##